🌎 The UN gives (carbon) credit where it’s due #223

 We’ll spare you the obligatory “good COP, bad COP” joke, but this week, we’ve got a deep dive into the UN’s biggest move at COP29 so far: the approval of Articles 6.2 and 6.4, which allow countries to trade carbon credits to meet their national targets and finally set standards for the eligibility of these credits.

-In deals, $5.8bn for EV manufactures, $318m for renewable energy services across two deals, and $100m for micronuclear reactors.
+In deals, $5.8bn for EV manufacturers, $318m for renewable energy services across two deals, and $100m for micronuclear reactors.

 In other news, Trump’s picks for climate-related agency heads; oil and gas execs publicly say that deregulation would be bad for business; and the Dutch ruling that Shell must reduce emissions is back in court.